Get News & Updates Directly To Your Inbox

 Shots aren’t just for babies or young children.
 We all need vaccines throughout our lives to help protect against serious diseases, says the Centers for Disease Control and Prevention.

 Different vaccines are recommended for children, teens and adults.
 The right vaccines at the right time can help keep people of all ages healthy.
 What vaccines you need depends on factors like age, health problems, jobs and travel.
-CDC and other health experts update vaccine recommendations each year, as new research is available.
+Some examples:

 Vaccine-preventable diseases are still around, even the ones that aren’t currently common in the U.S. And they can be spread to people who haven’t had the shots.
 Measles is one example.
 It is still common in other countries.
 So a traveler who hasn’t had the shot can get it and bring it back to the U.S. with them, where it may spread to others.